ichbinprashant/stonks/README.md

 E.g 'SBIN.NS' is the code for State Bank of India, NSE.

-I've also incorporated matplotlib to visually incorporated the prediction and the actual price of the market.
+I've also incorporated matplotlib to visually represent the prediction and the actual price of the market.